EamonKeane/jenkins-blue/README.md

 ```

 # Persist Jenkins data in helm chart
-* Copy the contents of jenkins-secrets/config.xml to jenkins/templates/config.yaml:
-* Paste the following below data which will populate when helm installs:
+* Paste the following below the data section in jenkins/templates/config.yaml which will populate when helm installs:
 ```text
   {{- $files := .Files }}
   {{- range tuple "blue-ocean-config.xml" }}